SuperRedNova/KSPModelRocketry/README.md

 ##Features

 * Scaled Up Model Rocket parts
-* A PartModule that allows you to change the color of some of the parts
+* A PartModule that allows you to change the color of some of the parts ***Now lets you set a pattern between two colors***

 ##Parts